Popular Statistical Analysis for Market Research Surveys

 This is used in quantitative market research to analyze categorical data – that is, variables that are different and mutually exclusive, such as: ‘men’ and ‘women’, or ‘under 30’ and ‘over 30’.
 It allows you to compare the relationship between two variables in contingency tables.

-Complicated statistical tests at the click of a button – turn your data into insights and actions with Qualtrics Research Core and Stats iQ.
+Our Stats iQ product can perform the most complicated statistical tests at the click of a button using Qualtrics online survey software, or data brought in from other sources.
+Turn your data into insights and actions with Qualtrics Research Core and statistical analysis powered by iQ.